 CYCLING PERFORMANCE TIPS

-Another study from a team of researchers from Kent State University, Ohio, and McMaster University, Ontario, led by Dr. Peter Lemon evaluated a group of 12 physically active male subjects during two months of resistance training.
-They found that a protein intake of 81 grams per day (0.99g per kg of body-weight for a 180 lb male) resulted in a negative nitrogen balance.
+Another study from a team of researchers from Kent State University, Ohio, and McMaster University, Ontario, evaluated a group of 12 physically active male subjects during two months of resistance training.
+They found that a protein intake of 81 grams per day (1.0 g per kg of body-weight for a 180 lb male) left them in a negative nitrogen balance (indicating this was not enough).

-Taken together, this suggests that for the average active individual, 1.2 grams of protein per kg body weight per day is adequate.
-For a 70 kg man (156 pounds, 1.2 grams of protein per kg per day equals 84 grams of protein a day.
+Taken together, these suggests that for an active individual, 1.2 grams of protein per kg body weight per day is the goal.
+For a 70 kg man (156 pounds) that translates into 84 grams of protein a day.

-And for those of you who are upping the ante with regular resistance training, a bit more protein may be needed.
+Those of you on a regular resistance training program (I suspect the endurance athlete is in this subgroup as well), have a higher daily protein requirement.
 To quote from a recent study: "Research has indicated that increased dietary protein intake (up to 1.6 g protein per kg per day) may enhance the hypertrophic response to resistance exercise."

 Based on this information, consider the following recommendations for daily protein intake: